How many ways of building a graph do you know?

 "An SOP handbook should always be available for everyone should they need to consult one.
 Having a digital copy that anyone can access through any device would be best as it's going to be very convenient as long as company security policies allow it.
 This is because people will deviate from set policies and procedures when it's inconvenient."

 And we agree with him.
 Stunning SOPs are great.
-But stunning SOPs that are easily accessible are even better.
+But stunning SOPs that are easily accessible in a centralized internal repository?
+Even better.

-Publish all your SOPs in an internal knowledge base.
+Publish all your SOPs in a single location, like an internal knowledge base, internal wiki, or knowledge management systems.
 Tools like Guru allow you to store all the company information in one place, regulate access to specific files and monitor the use of SOPs within the team.
 And yes, Guru integrates with Scribe.

 10. Adopt SOPs

-Promoting SOPs and training your team on them is a crucial step toward creating better processes.
+Promoting SOPs and training your team on them is crucial to improving processes.

 Making standard operating procedures stick isn’t an easy task.
-People are used to following their own processes — so why would they start turning to the guidelines now?
+People are used to following their own methods — so why would they start turning to a different set of guidelines now?

-When implementation is complete, test your employees on how to adopt the most critical SOPs by asking them to perform the procedures and explain their actions.
+When implementation is complete, test your employee's level of comprehension.
+Assess their performance on adopting the most critical SOPs by asking them to perform the procedures and explain their actions.

-Scribe top tip: With Guru, you can set up a Slackbot to quickly reply to your teammates with links to relevant SOPs right in Slack channels or direct messages.
+⚡ Scribe top tip: With Guru, you can set up a Slackbot to quickly reply to your teammates with links to relevant SOPs in Slack channels or direct messages.

 11. Revisit SOPs regularly